danphan/OSAnalysis/README.md

 lep2_p4 : lepton 2's four-vector momentum

+jets with pt > 30 and abs(eta) < 3 :

+njets : number of jets

+ht : The total transverse momentum of jets

 jets_p4 : jets' four-vector momentum

 jets_disc : the discriminator of jets (If it is high, we kown the jet came from a bottom quark)

 gen_id : generated particle's ID